-The Merlion, a half-fish, half-lion statue, is a fitting symbol of Singapore.
-The Singa or lion represents the animal that a Sumatran prince saw which resembled a lion, and the fish is a tribute to Singapore's history as Temasek, the ancient sea town.
+The Merlion, a half-fish, half-lion beast is a fitting symbol of Singapore.
+The "Singa" or lion represents the animal that a Sumatran prince saw which resembled a lion, and the fish is a tribute to Singapore's history as "Temasek", the ancient sea town.

 The country consists of 63 islands.
-While the main island, known as Singapore Island or Pulau Ujong and Sentosa are the more famous ones, other smaller ones are not to be missed.
-Pulau Ubin to the north east offers a nice getaway from the urban environment of the main island.
-Pulau Semakau to the south is a great example of Singapore sustainability, home to mangrove plantation as well as a coral nursery to enhance Singapore's biodiversity.
+While the main island, known as Singapore Island, or Pulau Ujong, and Sentosa are the more famous ones, other smaller ones are not to be missed.
+Pulau Ubin to the north-east offers a nice getaway from the urban environment of the main island.

 Voltage in Singapore is 220-240 volts, 50 Hertz.
 Remember to check the voltage of the item against the acceptable voltage of your home country.